Turning Red: Voice cast

 Mei's aunts (Chen, Ping, Helen and Lily) are voiced by Lori Tan Chinn, Lillian Lim, Sherry Cola and Mia Tagano.

 The members of the 4*Town boy band (Robaire, Jesse, Aaron Z., Aaron T. and Tae Young) are voiced by Jordan Fisher, Finneas O'Connell, Josh Levi, Topher Ngo and Grayson Villanueva.

 Production

 Development

 In 2017, Shi had recently completed the Pixar short Bao when Pixar invited her to pitch three ideas for a full-length film.
 Her proposed concepts were all coming-of-age stories centered on teenage girls.
 The one that became Turning Red was based on a girl going through a "magical puberty", which Shi wrote based on her own personal experiences.
 Shi said, "Everyone has been there.
-Everyone has been 13 and feeling like they're turning into some wild, hairy, hormonal beast, and I think that's why Pixar was drawn to it".
+Everyone has been thirteen and feeling like they're turning into some wild, hairy, hormonal beast, and I think that's why Pixar was drawn to it".
 Shi pitched all three concepts, including Turning Red, to Pixar on October 31, 2017.
 According to Pixar producer Lindsey Collins, who sat in on Shi's pitch meeting, the Pixar staff were drawn to the Turning Red idea as "it was so clear that Domee had such a sense of who these two main characters were, that Mei and Ming were really clear and special and unique, more than any of the other ideas" and that "she had this really personal experience with these two characters that were kind of versions of her own life.
 That's like the magic equation, right there".
 The approach of using more personable stories followed from Luca under Pixar's new chief creative officer Pete Docter's oversight, which shifted the direction the studio took with both storytelling and film production.
-Brenda Hsueh, writer of the upcoming Pixar film Elemental, worked on the film as a consultant to Shi for the ideas.
+Brenda Hsueh, writer of the subsequent Pixar film Elemental, worked on the film as a consultant to Shi for the ideas.

 The film was developed under the working title of Red.
 Shi was announced as writer and director of an upcoming Pixar full-length film on May 8, 2018, making her the first woman to solely direct a film in the studio.
 The film's creative leads were also the first all-female team for Pixar, which Pixar's CEO Jim Morris said "happened very organically" rather than by intent.
 Rona Liu served as production designer, after doing so for Bao.
 Liu said that working on a feature film was "a dream come true".
-By November 26, 2018, Shi confirmed that the film was in early stages of development, with the story still being worked on, and that "[she is] really excited to play in this new 90-minute film format".
+By November 26, 2018, Shi confirmed that the film was in the early stages of development, with the story still being worked on, and that "[she is] really excited to play in this new 90-minute film format".
 The title Turning Red was finalized by December 10, 2020.
 According to Morris, Turning Red had one of the fastest development times of a Pixar feature film, taking only four years to complete.